A Criticality Assessment and Technology Selection Process (CATS Process) is designed to:

 A Monition Specialist will attend your site with a CATS Process tablet.
 The attributes for this process are so the developed CBM workload can be agreed based on a true understanding of the impact of each asset (in terms of potential failure) will have in the business.

-This knowledge allows workload to be targeted and made manageable (risk management) depending on the level avoidance (criticality) that each site wishes to achieve.
-The correct techniques will be selected to help mitigate likely failure events, and well derived frequency setting for monitoring will be established.
+The knowledge will allow workloads to be targeted and made manageable (risk management) depending on the level avoidance (criticality) that each site wishes to achieve.
+Correct techniques will be selected to help mitigate likely failure events, and well derived frequency setting for monitoring will be established.
 This will provide a best practice platform for all future developments.